Mosquito control

 Mosquitoes are generally considered annoying and some species transmit diseases, thus leading to a variety of human efforts to eradicate or reduce their presence.

-Mosquito control manages the population of mosquitoes to reduce their damage to human health, economies, and enjoyment.
+The population of mosquitoes is managed to reduce their damage to human health, economies, and enjoyment.
 Control strategies range from habitat modification and chemical insecticides to biological agents and mechanical traps.
 Rising global temperatures have expanded mosquito habitats and disease risks, prompting a greater focus on community-led education programs to play key roles in reducing breeding grounds and tracking mosquito populations.

 Background

 Mosquito-control operations are targeted to multiple problems: